Washington Silent As US-crafted Regime Under Fire In Iraq - UrduPoint

 After the invasion, the US effectively dismantled and rebuilt the Iraqi state, ushering in a new class of political elites with whom it crafted close personal links.

-It trained a new military, deploying more than 170,000 troops to Iraq at its peak before withdrawing in 2011.
+It trained a new military, deploying more than 170,000 troops to Iraq at the peak before withdrawing in 2011.

-Since then, American soldiers helped Iraq defeat militants and US officials conferred closely with their counterparts on the 2017 Kurdish independence referendum, the 2018 parliamentary vote and the ensuing cabinet formation.
+Since then, American soldiers have helped Iraq defeat jihadists, and US officials conferred closely with their counterparts on the 2017 Kurdish independence referendum, the 2018 parliamentary vote and the ensuing cabinet formation.

 It has issued a half-dozen statements condemning violence but stopped short of using its diplomatic muscle to resolve the crisis.